state-alchemists/zrb/docs/tutorials/preparing-your-machine-for-development.md

 # Setup Zsh

-Zsh and oh-my-zsh is highly compatible, yet provide the same experience as `bash`.
+Zsh and `oh-my-zsh` is highly compatible with `bash`.
-Installing zsh is not mandatory, but highly recommended.
+Installing zsh is not mandatory but highly recommended.

 To setup and load Zsh, you need to run the following command: